- Home

 ACADEMIC Requirements:

-Whilst there are no formal entry requirements for this qualification in the Training Package, the institute’s entry requirements are a below:
+Whilst there are no formal entry requirements for this qualification in the Training Package, the institute’s entry requirements are as follows:

-• Satisfactorily completed ELICOS at to at least Upper Intermediate level
+- Satisfactorily completed ELICOS to at least Upper Intermediate level

-• Completed equivalent of Australian Year 1 qualification from any of the English-speaking countries such as Australia, UK, USA, Canada, New Zealand, South Africa, or the Republic of Ireland
+- Completed equivalent of Australian Year 1 qualification from any of the English-speaking countries such as Australia, the UK, the USA, Canada, New Zealand, South Africa or the Republic of Ireland

 Additional Requirements:

-• The student must have basic computer skills to use word processing software like Microsoft Word and using internet effectively for research.
+- The student must have basic computer skills to use word processing software like Microsoft Word and the internet effectively for research.

-• WMIT will conduct LLN assessment of the student at the time of orientation to identify the support required by the students.
-This support will enable students to complete qualification successfully in required time.
+- WMIT will conduct an LLN assessment of the student at the time of orientation to identify the support required by the students.
+This support will enable students to complete the qualification successfully within the required timeframe.

 Course Structure